 This Lecturer will take responsibility for some of our courses in plant pest and disease management, whilst also teaching more broadly within agriculture, science and viticulture programmes.
 The role may suit an early career scientist who must complement but not replicate the existing academic team at Lincoln, with the potential to instigate new projects and attract additional research funding.
 Mentoring will be provided within the Ecology Department and wider university, and technical, tutor and administrative staff will support the role.

 Application form online

 Guidelines for application

+For further information please contact Human Resources on +64 3 423 0598.
 All applications must be accompanied by a covering letter, completed application form and CV.

-Applications must be received by 3.00pm Friday 3 October 2014.
+All applications must be received by 3.00pm on Friday 7 November 2014.